restatedev/documentation/docs/deploy/cloud.md

 certificate to the service directly, but its likely easier to use a fronting load balancer like an AWS NLB.

-It is also a good idea to secure access to your service so that only Restate can call it.
+You must secure access to your service so that only Restate can call it.
 The easiest way to do this is with our native request identity feature.
-All requests to your service will contain a signature from a public key which can be seen in the UI.
-It's safe to include it directly in your service code:
+All requests to your service will be signed with a unique environment-specific private key.
+You can find the corresponding public key in the environment settings UI, under HTTP Services.
+It is safe to include this public key directly in your service code:

 <CH.Code>